Why modern machines are key to harvesting California food

 It takes modern machines to harvest California food and a modern farmer to bring it to your table.

-"California is one of the most productive states in terms of agriculture," said Carter.
+"California is one of the most productive states in terms of agriculture," Carter said.
 "We farmers take pride in feeding the world."